tachiyomiorg/website/src/forks/README.md

 ::: aside-guide
 Maintained by [Jays2Kings](https://github.com/Jays2Kings)
 :::
-This fork adds certain enhancements that is not yet present in the base app.
+This fork takes a new approach to the design of the base app along with several other enhancements.

 ## <img class="headerLogo" :src="$withBase('/forks/TachiyomiAZ/img/logo.png')"> [TachiyomiAZ](/forks/TachiyomiAZ)
 ::: aside-guide
 Maintained by [az4521](https://github.com/az4521) and [Syer10](https://github.com/jobobby04)
 :::

-TachiyomiAZ is a fork based off of **TachiyomiEH**, it has most features and fixes from Preview, as well as features from J2k.
-It has decided to keep the hamburger menu style of navigation, compared to the other forks that are moving to the new bottom navigation style
+This hentai focused fork is based off of **[TachiyomiEH](/forks/TachiyomiEH)**, it has most features and fixes from **Tachiyomi**, as well as features from **[TachiyomiJ2K](/forks/TachiyomiJ2K)**.
+It has decided to keep the hamburger menu style of navigation, compared to the other forks that are moving to the new bottom navigation style.

 ## <img class="headerLogo" :src="$withBase('/forks/TachiyomiEH/img/logo.png')"> [TachiyomiEH](/forks/TachiyomiEH) <Badge text="Deprecated" type="error" vertical="middle" />
 ::: aside-guide